How ADHD Impacts the Daily Life of a Child

 Inattention, a major symptom of ADHD, can cause students to miss details when a teacher is speaking, when homework assignments are giving or when other students are talking.
 A student with ADHD tends to pay attention to everything that is going on around them rather than being able to focus on one task.

-Parenting children with ADHD is often a challenge.
+Parenting children with ADHD can be a challenge.
 Children with ADHD require more monitoring and supervision.
-School problems might require parents to spend evenings helping with homework.
+Their school problems may require parents to spend evenings helping with homework.
 Parents need to be more involved in making sure they complete their chores.
-If parents are not able to work together to provide consistency, they could end up arguing and being at odds with one another.
-Often, one parent might feel the other is too harsh, while one feels the other is too lenient.
+If parents are not able to work together to provide consistency, they may end up arguing and being at odds with one another.
+Often, one parent may feel the other is too harsh, while one feels the other is too lenient.
 Families have been torn apart by the constant conflict within the house.